hustaia/Decoupled_Two-stage_Counting/README.md

 python normalize_QNRF.py
 ```

-2. Generate synthesized dataset by running `generate_synthesized_dataset/main.m` in Matlab.
+2. Generate synthesized dataset by running *generate_synthesized_dataset/main.m* in Matlab.

 3. Generate probability maps, density maps and dot maps.
-It may take several days to prepare the UCF_QNRF dataset, so it's better to split it into several parts and process them in parallel.
+It may take several days to prepare the UCF_QNRF dataset, so it's better to split it into several parts and prepare them in parallel.
 ```
 python make_dataset.py
 ```